johnlpage/Blerp/README.md

 TODO List
 ----------

+Correct use of Limit
+Calculating for answer using arrays
+Writing
+Cache impact

 ~~Rewrite HTML/Render uing Vue.js (Shoudl have done that to start with)~~ ~~Add 'Feature Enablement' flags~~
 ~~Fix 'Mobile Ratio' on browser~~